SaraWent/foocat-improv-generator/README.md

 to do next:

-• create an svg circle of fifths through which user can choose which keys are included in the list and random selection.

 • include image of key signature in bar form for each key

 • add modes for each key

+• add option to play sound for each key and chord

+• look into accessibility options for SVG navigation

+• ~~create an svg circle of fifths through which user can choose which keys are included in the list and random selection.~~

 &nbsp;